copula-ai/simple-fasttext-server/readme.md

 3. change directory to the included directory `fasttext`.
 4. place your trained fasttext model here ― it should be named `classifier.bin`.
 5. git clone https://github.com/facebookresearch/fastText.
+6. validate the installation by running `lein test`

 ## Usage